louayshaat/Incident_response/Lab_Guide.md

 Remember you might need to update the *--log-group-name*, *--region* and/or *--start-time* parameter to a millisecond epoch start time of how far back you wish to search.
 You can use a web conversion tool such as [www.epochconverter.com](https://www.epochconverter.com/).

+**Install jq in Cloud9**

+In Cloud9, please run the following command

+    sudo yum install jq

 **IAM access denied attempts:**

 To list all IAM access denied attempts you can use CloudWatch Logs with *--filter-pattern* parameter of `AccessDenied` for roles and `Client.UnauthorizedOperation` for users.